guino/BazzDoorbell/README.md

 # Bazz Wi-Fi Doorbell/Camera Penetration test and customization
 ##### Introduction
-Following the work I did with another wifi camera (https://github.com/guino/WR301CH1KW) I decided to tacle another 'closed' camera I already had installed this year.
+Following the work I did with another wifi camera (https://github.com/guino/WR301CH1KW) I decided to tackle another 'closed' camera I already had installed this year.
-This is a 'TUYA' camera wchich is known to be protective how their devices can be accessed and used (no 'PC' apps for instance), but I still bought the device for the price, features and the fact it works with the existing wiring/chime of the house.
+This is a 'TUYA' camera which is known to be protective of how their devices can be accessed and used (no 'PC' apps for instance), but I still bought the device for the price, features and the fact it works with the existing wiring/chime of the house.
 The main goals as usual are to try to 'backup' the video contents of the device to my NAS (hopefully without using SD cards) and in this case access the camera feed from outer applications/PC.
 ##### Hardware
 The hardware model is listed as WFDBELL1 (website, etc) but I am pretty sure is just an OEM branding from the actual manufacturer (https://www.mearitek.com/products-bell-5s/) which I think also makes the doorbells for 'geeni' and 'merkury' (and probably others).